Protected Health Information or PHI, is patient data regulated and protected under HIPAA security standards.

 Protected Health Information (PHI) or Electronic Protected Health Information (ePHI) is data that a healthcare professional collects to identify an individual and determine appropriate care.
 PHI is regulated under HIPAA and is enforced by The US Department of Health and Human Services (HHS) Office of Civil Rights (OCR).

 PHI is regulated under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and revisions created by Health Information Technology for Economic and Clinical Health (HITECH).
 These regulations limit how organizations can share patient information, and make specific technical requirements for storing sensitive information.

 Healthcare IT vendors, partners and business associates of healthcare providers must sign Business Associates Agreements (BAA) to clarify how PHI is being safeguarded under HIPAA.
-Cloud providers such as Amazon Web Services (AWS) define responsibilities for both parties under a shared responsibility model and offered business associates agreement.
+Cloud providers such as Amazon Web Services (AWS) define responsibilities for both parties under a shared responsibility model and the provided business associates agreement.

 What Are Identifiers Of Protected Health Information?

 Health information connected to personally identifiable information must be safeguarded and comply with HIPAA guidelines.

 The HIPAA Privacy rule lays out a set of specific identifiers that are considered personally identifiable information.

 - Address (all geographic subdivisions smaller than state, including street address, city county, and zip code)